Looking for the perfect spot to watch the big match in Leeds? We’ve rounded them all up in one place…

 Toast, Unit C, West Point, Wellington Street, Leeds, West Yorkshire, LS1 4JY.

-Famous Irish bar O’Neill’s is a great choice if you’re looking for a pub to watch the football in.
+Famous Irish bar O’Neill’s is now called Shenanigans and it’s still a great choice if you’re looking for a pub to watch the football in.
 Their tellies always have Sky or BT Sport on, so if there’s a live game on the box, you’ll find it here.
 They also pledge to show every game of international tournaments live too.
-Alongside a range of beers, including Guinness, they have a menu of hearty grub, which means there’s plenty to keep you fed and watered as you cheer on your favourite team.
+Alongside a range of beers, including Guinness, they serve a menu of hearty grub, which means there’s plenty to keep you fed and watered as you cheer on your favourite team.

 The Griffin, 31 Boar Lane, Leeds, West Yorkshire, LS1 5DF.

 It’s probably not the first bar you’ll think of when it comes to finding a place to watch the football, but Wapentake is a well kept, footy-loving secret.
 Grab a local ale downstairs before you head upstairs to catch the game.
 The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup and European football.

 Wapentake, 92 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.